cosmos/ibc-go/e2e/README.md

 ## Future Improvements

-- Currently, compatibility matricies are manually created and maintained.
+- Currently, compatibility matrices are manually created and maintained.
 It would be nice to have a script that can dynamically generate these based on annotations in the test files.
 There is an issue outlining this [here](https://github.com/cosmos/ibc-go/issues/4872).
 - We are transitioning to running a single test per host, to running a full test suite per host.
 This will allow us to run more tests in parallel and reduce the time it takes to run the full suite. (see `make e2e-test` and `make e2e-suite`).
 Eventually we would like to run all tests with `make e2e-suite`.